airshaper/openfoam-convergence-detection-tutorial/README.md

 ## How to run convergence detection tutorial

-Source coude is locatated at the link below:
+Source code is locatated at the link below:

 [OpenFoam Convergence Detection Repository](https://github.com/airshaper/openfoam-convergence-detection)